-- (a) The Auctioneer's Licensing Board, immediately upon qualification of the member appointed in each year, shall organize by selecting from its members a chair. - (b) A quorum of the board shall be four (4) members.
+(a) The Auctioneer's Licensing Board, immediately upon qualification of the member appointed in each year, shall organize by selecting from its members a chair.(b) A quorum of the board shall be four (4) members.

 17-17-203.
-Employees - Supplies.
+Employees.

-(a) The Auctioneer's Licensing Board shall have full authority to employ, and discharge, a secretary who shall also be the treasurer, and such other personnel as may be necessary to administer and enforce the provisions of this chapter.
+(a) The Auctioneer's Licensing Board shall have authority to employ, in consultation with the Secretary of the Department of Labor and Licensing, and discharge:

+(1) A Director of the Auctioneer's Licensing Board who shall provide administrative services to the board; and

+(2) Such other personnel as may be necessary to administer and enforce the provisions of this chapter.